 Oregon Grass Fed News

 All our cattle are born and raised in Oregon.
 Owned and managed by Oregon farmers.
 Processed and packaged by Oregon owned USDA facilities.
 Labels and boxing from an Oregon company.
 Distributed by OregonGrassFed.
 Sold in Oregon stores employing Oregon workers.
+We Sell our USDA beef frozen by the lb in pre-cut vacuum sealed bags.
+We don't sell beef by the halves or wholes, but can put together a package to your specifications.

 Nutrition Facts are in.
 Oregon Grass Fed Premium Burger has 1/2 the Cholesterol and 1/15 the Omega-6's of grain fed beef.